 - Approach – how did you solve the problem?

 - Results – what is the answer to the problem?

 - Conclusions – what are the implications of the results?

 Many abstracts lack Motivation and Conclusions, which can be a big turn off to readers.
 Also, I’ve seen authors take several sentences to describe the Approach and, as a result, the abstract starts to read like an introduction.
 Be brief.
 Remember “MPARC”.

-After your manuscript is published and gets indexed for search results, the abstract embarks on its most important job–enticing people to read the paper.
+After your manuscript is published and gets indexed for online search results, the abstract starts its most important job–to entice people to read the paper.
 Although you might get a few citations from people who read only the abstract, most citations and all of the positive feedback will come from people who actually read the paper.
 If your abstract is poorly written or not convincing, few people will bother to read the paper.